Table of contents

 When you take a sabbatical, you can spend the time to try and experiment with different ways to create and scale a business.

-That’s why we built this guide to freelancing, as we’ve both freelanced at various points in our careers, but never more than during our gap year, during which we left full-time jobs to pursue this blog as a passion project alongside other freelance client work.
+That’s why we built this freelancing section on our site, as we’ve both freelanced at various points in our careers, but never more than during our gap year, during which we left full-time jobs to pursue this blog as a passion project alongside other freelance client work.

 Interested in transitioning from full time to freelancing more?
 We have a lot of thoughts on that to help you out.